 where N0,1 and N0,2 are the initial concentrations in compartments 1 and 2, respectively, and k1 and k2 are the depuration rates from compartments 1 and 2, respectively.
 Although a two-compartment model should generally fit the data better given its two extra parameters, it may not be more parsimonious than a simpler one-compartment model.
 We selected the most parsimonious model as the model generating the smallest small-sample corrected Akaike information criterion (AICc) value (Burnham and Anderson, 2004).
-If a two-compartment model was selected as the most parsimonious model, we used the fast depuration rate as the primary depuration rate, as this rate generally describes the depuration process through toxicities below management action thresholds (Fig. S3).
+Even if a two-compartment model was selected as the most parsimonious model, we used the fast depuration rate as the primary depuration rate for further analysis, to maintain consistency with the majority of studies directly reporting a depuration rate (Fig. 3E).

 We calculated the half life, the time required for toxicity to halve, associated with each reported or derived one-compartment model depuration rate as: